Anifacc/anifacc.github.io/_posts/2018-09-18-devotional-for-better-or-worse.md

 ---
 layout: post
-title: 阅读志:For Better or For Worse
+title: For Better or For Worse
 categories:
 - Philosopher'sStone
 ---